How is TargetCare Responding?

 - Shortness of breath

 Employers need to continue to focus on prevention, anticipate concerns and implement pro-active procedures.
-TargetCare is taking the spread of COVID-19 extremely seriously and will continue to provide updates and resources for our clients and the community.
+TargetCare is taking COVID-19 prevention extremely seriously and will continue to provide updates and resources for our clients and the community.

 Get more COVID-19 prevention tips from the CDC here.